 Adjusting to Your New Role

-We get it.
-You were used to a dynamic with your loved one and now that relationship is changing.
+You have been in a routine with your loved one and now that relationship is changing.
 Remember, you continue to be their rock.
 Being proactive in your new role will set up you and your loved one to keep moving forward.
 It may not be easy and having the support of others will be just as important for you in your role as Caregiver.

 - Join a community group.
-You can meet other Care Partners to share ideas and insights with
+You can meet other Caregivers to share ideas and insights with

 - Keep learning about ALK+ lung cancer.
-Seeing you confident will comfort your loved one about their journey
+Your confidence will comfort your loved one about their journey